alexjmold/alexjmold-portfolio/src/pages/portfolio/saas-business.md

 Lastly, the platform needed to be able to be integrated with any website, including SPAs, traditional web servers or mobile apps.

-In order to achieve this, I build a custom internal dashboard tool that gave the customer service team direct access to create question flows that included conditional questions and answers, as well as the ability to create weightings and strategies in order to show sensible or requested products by the client.
+In order to achieve this, I built a custom internal dashboard tool that gave the customer service team direct access to create question flows that included conditional questions and answers, as well as the ability to create weightings and strategies in order to show sensible or requested products by the client.

 This then extended to allow for the internal team to be able to add where they'd like to deploy the tool, as well controlling how every aspect of the tool looked on a particular client's site so it would blend in seamlessly with their existing branding.